 “The child who is well-rested, adequately nourished, immunised, and in good general health is less susceptible to disease”, (Health, Safety and Nutrition for the Young Child, Marotz, Rush, Cross)

 Staff will practice the following to reduce the incidence of disease:

 - avoiding over-crowded conditions (i.e. Crowding around tables or sleep cots/cribs)

 - proper hand washing and following hygiene practices

-- modeling and teaching the correct way of covering coughs, blowing noses and the disposal of tissues
+- modelling and teaching the correct way of covering coughs, blowing noses and the disposal of tissues

-- awareness of each child to determine the child’s state of health (i.e. Fever, runny nose, cough, poor color, listless behavior)
+- awareness of each child to determine the child’s state of health (i.e. Fever, runny nose, cough, poor colour, listless behavior)